Erfan-FK/Movie-Recommendation/README.md

 The data was collected using the following steps:
 1. **Fetching Movie Data:** Using IMDb and TMDB APIs to get details about movies.
-2. **Feature Extraction:** Extracting features such as genres, overview, cast, director, and title for each movie.
+2. **Feature Extraction:** Extracting each movie's features such as genres, overview, cast, director, and title.
 3. **Preprocessing:** Cleaning and transforming the data into a suitable format for building the recommendation model.

-The dataset and the Google Colab notebooks used for data preparation are available in the repository's `dataset` folder.
+The dataset and the Google Colab notebooks used for data preparation are in the repository's `dataset` folder.

-The dataset and the Google Colab notebooks used for data preparation are available in the repository's `dataset` folder.
+The dataset and the Google Colab notebooks used for data preparation are in the repository's `dataset` folder.
 You can find the specific notebooks here:
 - [DataPrep.ipynb](data/DataPrep.ipynb)
 - [SimilarityMatrix.ipynb](data/SimilarityMatrix.ipynb)